no-more-secrets/parsco/README.md

                           tests:error:1:15 ip values must be <= 255
 test "123.234.123/8"      failed to parse:
                           tests:error:1:12 expected '.'

 ```

 Some of the inputs parse successfully, while others fail and give
 the location of the parsing failure.
 Note that some of the ones
-that successfully parse (such as the fourth one) do not consume
+that successfully parse (such as the third one) do not consume
-all input; in the case of the last one, it successfully parses an
+all input; in that case the it successfully parses an IP address
-IP address with no subnet mask and leaves the `/` unparsed in the
+with no subnet mask and leaves the remainder of the input buffer
+unparsed.

+The final thing to note for this example is that we could have
+terminated the `parse_ip_address` function with a `co_await
+parsco::eof()` statement, which would have ensured that we
+consumed all of the input.
+That would have had the benefit of
+preventing inputs such as "123.234.123.234 /23" from successfully
+parsing by ignoring the remainder of the input buffer.
+However,
+the downside to adding `eof()` into a parser is that it prevents
+that parser from being composed with other parsers to produce
+more complex parsers, since it always insists that it be the only
-input.
+consumer of the input.

-The next example is a bit contrived, but will demonstrate the use
-of some more combinators.

 Example 3: The Hello World Parser
 ---------------------------------